searchunify/su-sdk/README.md

 Install the dependencies and devDependencies and start the server.

 ## Execution
-Initiate SU SDK on Server, SearchUnify provides SDK for JavaScript.
+Initiate SearchUnify javascript SDK on Server.
 Using the SDK, you can route search requests.
 To start using, initialize the SDK with your URL and API key.
 ```javascript
 const { SearchUnifyApiClient } = require('su-sdk');
 const apiKey = "key";